Koopman-informed recurrent neural networks: Computational experiments

-We consider again the Van der Pol oscillator, where now the second coordinate, $h_2$, is controlled with an external input $x$, and using a sampled RNN model we perform model predictive control (MPC) as in \Cref{algo:model_predictive_control}.
-We let \(\mathcal{G}_{\hat{M}}\) be the identity function, and let \(B\) map from \(\mathcal{X}\) to \(\mathbb{R}^M\) (adding nonlinearity for \(x\) did not yield different results for this system, and is described in \Cref{sec:append_lqr_nonlinear}).
-The sampled recurrent neural network is then the identity \(\mathcal{G}_{\hat{M}}\) and \(\mathcal{F}_M\) is a hidden layer of width 128 and \(tanh\) activation.
-This network is then passed as a surrogate model to a linear-quadratic regulator (LQR).
-The network, in combination with the LQR, can successfully steer the state to the target state (see \Cref{fig:VdP_control}).
-We consider five different runs, where only the random seed is varied, and obtain the mean controller cost to be 125.92 and the mean training time of 1.122 seconds.
+The KIRNN consists of a hidden layer of width 32 for the control inputs (denoted as \(\mathcal{G}_{\hat{M}}\)) and a hidden layer of width 128 for the state (denoted as \(\mathcal{F}_M\)) and \(tanh\) activation.
+This network is then passed as a surrogate model to a LQR.
+Using the system matrix \( K \) and control input matrix \( B \) to solve an optimization problem, the LQR can successfully steer the state to the target state (see \Cref{fig:VdP_control}).
+This experiment highlights a key advantage of our model, which allows for modeling a nonlinear system such as the Van der Pol oscillator using a linear controller such as LQR, due to our definition of linear maps \( K \) and \( B \).
+This implies that the well-established tools from linear control theory can be applied to non-linear systems using our method.

+We consider five different runs, where only the random seed is varied, and obtain the mean controller cost to be 13.96 (min: 5.43, max: 22.99) and the mean training time of 0.5699 seconds.
 The norm of the state is also tracked over time, for five different runs we show the norms and the pointwise mean (over the runs) in \Cref{fig:VdP_control}.
-This experiment highlights a key advantage of our model, which allows for modelling a nonlinear system such as the Van der Pol oscillator using a linear controller such as LQR.
-This implies that the well-established tools from linear control theory can be applied to non-linear systems using our method.
+The authors are not aware of applications of state-of-the-art recurrent networks for nonlinear control using LQR, thus there is no comparison.
+Our goal for this experiment was to show how KIRNNs are compatible with tools from linear control theory, in particular LQR.
+Further work is required to evaluate and compare this method to nonlinear control tools.
+In addition, choices such as how long one predicts before applying the control to the dynamical system is something we have looked into with different lengths, but more is left to understand its limitations.